 Term Definition Personal data Any information relating to an identified, or identifiable, individual.
-This may include the individual's: Name (including initials) Identification/Admission number Location data Online identifier, such as a username It may also include factors specific to the individual's health, economic, cultural or social identity.
-Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's: Racial or ethnic origin Religion Trade union membership Health - physical or mental Sexual orientation Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
+This may include the individual's: Name (including initials) Identification number Location data Online identifier, such as a username It may also include factors specific to the individual's physical, physiological, genetic, mental, economic, cultural or social identity.
+Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's: Racial or ethnic origin Political opinions Religious or philosophical beliefs Trade union membership Genetics Biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes Health - physical or mental Sex life or sexual orientation

+Processing Anything done to personal data, such as collecting, recording, organising, structuring, storing, adapting, altering, retrieving, using, disseminating, erasing or destroying.
 Processing can be automated or manual.
 Data subject The identified or identifiable individual whose personal data is held or processed.
 Data controller A person or organisation that determines the purposes and the means of processing of personal data.
-Data processor A person or other body, other than an employee of the data controller, who processes personal data on behalf of the data controller.
+Data processor A person or other body, who processes personal data on behalf of the data controller.
 Personal data breach A breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data.

-4. The data controller
+4. The Data Controller

-Our school processes personal data relating to parents, students, staff, governors trustees, visitors and others, and therefore is a data controller.
+Our Trust processes personal data relating to parents, students, staff, governors, visitors and others, and therefore is a data controller.

-The school is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
+The Trust is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.